 - Telephonic interviews with shortlisted applicants will be conducted.

-- The Initial instalment of the bursary is payable in January.
+- The initial instalment of the bursary is payable in January of each year.

 - All bursary awards are conditional upon receipt of a positive report from the student’s supervisor.

 - Continued receipt of the bursary is dependent on a favourable supervisor’s progress report/s and the acceptance of the bursary holder’s progress report by the Maize Trust indicating how the recipient is progressing with his/her studies.

 - Applicants will be expected to submit a hard and soft copy of the completed thesis/dissertation on completion of their studies, which will be posted on relevant industry websites.

 - Masters by Dissertation:

 - Bursaries totaling R99 750,00 per annum, for two years, in respect of MSc Applicants.